NewsAppsUMD/first-datasette-app-umd/docs/index.rst

 What you will make
 ******************

-By the end of this lesson, you will publish an interactive database about House of Representatives office expenditures.
-You will do this by using the data published by `ProPublica <https://projects.propublica.org/represent/expenditures>`_.
+By the end of this lesson, you will publish an interactive database about Maryland grant and loan data published by the state.
+You will do this by using the data published on `Maryland's Open Data Portal <https://opendata.maryland.gov/Budget/State-of-Maryland-Grant-and-Loan-Data-FY2009-to-FY/absk-avps/about_data>`_.

 .. image:: /_static/datasette.png